beetbox/beets/docs/plugins/aura.rst

 It is possible that some attributes required by AURA could be absent from the server's response if beets does not have a saved value for them.
 However, this has not happened so far.

+Beets fields (including flexible fields) that do not have an AURA equivalent are not provided in any resource's attributes section, however these fields may be used for filtering.

 The ``mimetype`` and ``framecount`` attributes for track resources are not supported.
 The first is due to beets storing the file type (e.g. ``MP3``), so